 A spill or release shall be reported to the NYSDEC Spill Hotline (1-800-457-7362), as applicable, within two hours of the release.
 The Contractor is responsible for retaining documentation containing the NYS spill number and spill information to provide to the Owner/Operator and the Qualified Inspector.
 The Contractor is responsible for the cleanup and response actions, in accordance with the on-site spill prevention procedures manual.
-Contaminated soil shall be removed from the Facility Site and disposed of in accordance with the product specific Safety Data Sheets (SDS) and environmental guidance.
+Contaminated soil shall be removed from the Facility Site and disposed in accordance with the product-specific Safety Data Sheets (SDS) and environmental guidance.

 Potential pollutant sources are likely to be stored on the construction site.
-Bulk petroleum storage (1,100 gallon above ground tank and/or 110 gallon below ground tank) and chemical storage (185 gallon above ground tank and/or any below ground tank) shall not be present onsite.
-Construction materials typically present on construction sites, as noted in the National Pollutant Discharge Elimination System (NPDES) Construction General Permit, include, but are not limited to, the following:
+Bulk petroleum storage (1,100-gallon aboveground tank and/or 110-gallon underground tank) and chemical storage (185-gallon aboveground tank and/or any underground tank) shall not be present onsite.
+Construction materials typically present on construction sites, as noted in the National Pollutant Discharge Elimination System (NPDES) Construction General Permit, include but are not limited to the following: